logiqai/helm-charts/README.md

 ### 3.9 Configuring cluster id

-When deploying LOGIQ, configure the cluster id to monitor your own LOGIQ deployment.
+When deploying LOGIQ configure the cluster id to monitor the LOGIQ deployment.
 For details about the `cluster_id` refer to section [Managing multiple K8S clusters](agentless.md#managing-multiple-k-8-s-clusters-in-a-single-logiq-instance)

 ```bash
 $ helm install logiq --namespace logiq \